top of page

 Conference

-2023 ─ IASDR ─ Designing Longevity Planning Blocks through Experimental Participatory Observation and Interviews [
+2023 ─ IASDR ─ Designing Longevity Planning Blocks through Experimental Participatory Observation and Interviews [ link ]

-2023 ─ Cumulus Antwerp ─ Applying Human-Centered System Design to the Development of a Tool for Service Innovation [
+2023 ─ Cumulus Antwerp ─ Applying Human-Centered System Design to the Development of a Tool for Service Innovation [ link ]

-2023 ─ ICED ─ Co-create Financial Planning Services for an Aging Population: Designers' Perspectives [
+2023 ─ ICED ─ Co-create Financial Planning Services for an Aging Population: Designers' Perspectives [ link ]

-2023 ─ ICED ─ Service Design in Action: Transformation, Consideration, and System Thinking [
+2023 ─ ICED ─ Service Design in Action: Transformation, Consideration, and System Thinking [ link ]

-2023 ─ IDC ─ Design Artifacts and Gaming Transform Financial Planning Services [
+2023 ─ IDC ─ Design Artifacts and Gaming Transform Financial Planning Services [ link ]

-2023 ─ IDC ─ From Brainstorming to Bodystorming: Co-creation Workshop Analysis Using Applied Video Ethnography [
+2023 ─ IDC ─ From Brainstorming to Bodystorming: Co-creation Workshop Analysis Using Applied Video Ethnography [ link ]

 Column

-2024 ─ DesignWanted ─ Using boundary objects for enhanced design perspectives and insights [
+2024 ─ DesignWanted ─ Using boundary objects for enhanced design perspectives and insights [ link ]

-2024 ─ DesignWanted ─ Design for Vulnerability (D4V): Adaptability, Artifacts, and Apprehension [
+2024 ─ DesignWanted ─ Design for Vulnerability (D4V): Adaptability, Artifacts, and Apprehension [ link ]

-2023 ─ DesignWanted ─ Building an AgeTech City: Services, Community, and Technology [
+2023 ─ DesignWanted ─ Building an AgeTech City: Services, Community, and Technology [ link ]

-2023 ─ DesignWanted ─ Design for simulation: how to project your future self? [
+2023 ─ DesignWanted ─ Design for simulation: how to project your future self? [ link ]

-2023 ─ DesignWanted ─ Design for Longevity: Service, Systems, and Sustainability [
+2023 ─ DesignWanted ─ Design for Longevity: Service, Systems, and Sustainability [ link ]

 In the era of a super-aging society, people are living longer.
 But that does not guarantee that they are living well.
 Financial well-being plays a critical role in the ability to age gracefully and in good health.
 Attaining financial well-being starts by shifting people’s mindset and behavior from financial planning to longevity planning.
 To foster this shift, we are creating longevity coaching experiences that not only engage and educate participants, but also give facilitators the confidence to navigate sensitive conversations.

-e study explored the research question of how to design an effective longevity coaching service and system by experimenting with two types of service encounters: tech-based and touch-based.
+The study explored the research question of how to design an effective longevity coaching service and system by experimenting with two types of service encounters: tech-based and touch-based.
 The authors developed six research hypotheses about service encounter types, resulting in six corresponding dependent variables/design attributes: 1.
 Learnability: A touch-based service can help first-time clients learn new concepts or knowledge about longevity more easily than a tech-based service; 2.
 Efficiency: A tech-based service can help clients get the task done as quickly and accurately as possible, enhancing their capabilities to adapt to complexity better than a touch-based service; 3.
 Safety: A touch-based service can easily create a safe and reliable personal space that enables clients to better expose their vulnerable side with comfort than a tech-based service; 4.
 Trustworthiness: A tech-based service can more easily build trust with a client than a touch-based service; 5.
 Confidence: A touch-based service can empower clients with the confidence to grow and explore the unknown better than a tech-based service; 6.
 Satisfaction: A tech-based service can provide better-perceived service quality to meet client’s satisfaction and expectations than a touch-based service.
 An experimental longevity coaching service was designed to see if service encounter type would impact six dependent variables/design attributes of longevity services.

 The authors applied script theory and seven script-based variables to design and construct the longevity service, which was pilot tested with twelve volunteer participants from Boston or New York with various backgrounds, educations, age ranges, and different financial planning experiences and knowledge.
 To conduct and analyze the experiment, authors used four qualitative research methods: surveys, Think-aloud approach, semi-structured interviews, and semantic and transcript analysis coded by a computer-assisted qualitative data analysis software (CAQDAS) and Open AI.
 In the conclusion, the authors use six hypotheses based on the dependent variables/design attributes to structure and frame takeaways about user experience.